benwiz/graphics/README.md

     - Find more pre-trained models and add them to the website
     - Make the website pretty
     - Try to train my own models
+        - I may need to hire an nVidia GPU
     - Consider if/when it will be worth it to offer a "purchase" feature

 - Later